jamespar147/ReboundDemo/README.md

 ![alt text](https://jwparsons.bitbucket.io/style/images/projects/rebound/title.png "Rebound Title")

 ## Introduction
-This repository contains the code necessary for running Rebound, an online multiplayer arena deathmatch video game.
+This repository contains the code necessary for running Rebound, an online multiplayer video game.
 You can also take a look at the [source code](https://github.com/jwparsons/Rebound) and [matchmaking server](https://github.com/jwparsons/Rebound_MatchmakingServer).
 It should be noted that this repository also contains the matchmaking server code.